iliyalb/Bot-Application/README.md

 Documents\Visual Studio 2017\Templates\ProjectTemplates\Visual C#
 ```

-If you place Bot-Application.zip in the above directory you can use it inside Visual Studio:
+Place Bot-Application.zip in the directory above and use it as a template:

 ```
 File -> New -> Project... -> Visual C# -> Bot Application